Typhoid fever is also known as enteric fever (Motijhara, daane wala bukhar in local language). It is caused by bacteria Salmonella typhi.

 Table of Contents

 This disease spreads by consuming contaminated food, drinks and water.
 The symptoms of typhoid fever appear few weeks after exposure.
 This fever has tendency to repeat.
 When a person suffer from typhoid fever initially few symptoms such as headache, weakness, discomfort, feverish feeling appear.
 The body temperature rises through the day which continues for a week.
 Then after that high fever appears which remains for weeks.
 There can be pain, loose motion or constipation, gurgling sound and abdominal tenderness.
-Red colour spots appear on abdomen, chest.
+Red color spots appear on abdomen, chest.

 Typhoid fever also causes enlargement of the liver and spleen.
 This directly affects appetite and digestion.
 For diagnosing and confirming typhoid stool tests, blood culture, CBC are performed.
 Since this disease can be life threatening so it is important to diagnose and treat it timely.